-My family and friends once thought I was hopelessly argumentative, until they realized winning arguments is what I do best.
-It was only natural that I would end up making arguments as my profession.
+My family and friends once thought I was hopelessly argumentative, until they realized making arguments is what I do best.
+It was only natural that I would end up arguing for a living.

-In my view, persuasive argument making is an art that requires more than technical knowledge.
-By focusing exclusively on appeals, substantive motions, and oral arguments, I get to combine my legal training with my creative nature to help lawyers and clients win their cases.
+In my opinion, persuasive argument making is a refined intellectual exercise.
+But it is also an art that requires more than technical knowledge.
+By focusing exclusively on appeals, substantive motions, and oral arguments, I get to combine my legal persuasion training with my creative instinct to help lawyers and clients with their cases.

 I love making arguments but I’m multi-passionate too.
 I’m an intrepid world traveler having visited 50 countries and counting.
 Interacting with people from so many different cultures has given me a unique insight into the minds of others, which serves me well when I’m anticipating the argument that will be the most persuasive.

 Plus, I’m an avid practitioner of yoga, meditation, and mindfulness.
 In addition to keeping my stress levels down, my decade-long daily seated meditation practice aids in my argument-making by keeping my mind focused and clear.
 I also enjoy reading novels, gardening, and trying new recipes in my Instantpot.
 I’ve been preoccupied with how to maintain both a productive career and a satisfying lifestyle for most of my adult life.
 Sometimes I blog about it all here.